 Forward-thinking, real-time data and, more importantly, streamlined data analytics will continue to play a major role in the health care community’s response to coronavirus.

-“Technology enables us to accomplish a lot more than we can imagine,” says Chris Hutchins, VP, Chief Data and Analytics Officer for Northwell Health, a recent addition to the Health Catalyst family, who is leading a breakout session at this year’s virtual Healthcare Analytics Summit (HAS20) about Northwell’s experience navigating the coronavirus crisis.
+“Technology enables us to accomplish a lot more than we can imagine,” says Chris Hutchins, VP, Chief Data and Analytics Officer for Northwell Health, who is leading a breakout session at this year’s virtual Healthcare Analytics Summit (HAS20) about Northwell’s experience navigating the coronavirus crisis.

 Hutchins recently described the “extraordinary measures [taken] to prepare the health system for many scenarios that involve disruption to health system operations.”